Halloween terror: 4 killed at Northern California party

 “All I know is that he’s a victim and was at the wrong place at the wrong time,” Reynolds said, adding his son apparently learned about the party on the internet.

-Neighbor Shahram Saki, 61, said in a phone interview he heard loud music and laughing from the home before shots rang out.
-When he opened his door, he saw dozens of terrified people run out of the house — many of them hiding in the bushes in his front yard.
-Others begged to go into his house for refuge.
+Neighbor Shahram Saki, 61, said in a phone interview he heard loud music and then the sound of shots.
+When he opened his door, he saw dozens of people run out of the house and some hid in the bushes in his front yard.
+Others begged to go into his house.

 “They were screaming for help.
 I told them, ‘You gotta get out of here,'” Saki said.
 “I was scared to death, anything could have happened.”

-Saki said he signed a petition about a year ago to complain about the home’s renters, who he said often park their vehicles along the street and sometimes block his driveway.
+Saki said he signed a petition about a year ago to complain about renters at the home, who he said often parked their vehicles along the street and sometimes blocked his driveway.

 Orinda, with a population of about 20,000, requires short-term rental hosts to register with the city annually and pay an occupancy tax.
 The maximum occupancy is two people per bedroom plus three people not assigned to bedrooms.